adkomyagin/mongofs/README.md

 2. direct_io is needed so data is not cached in the kernel

-3. currently no versioning or subdirectories support is available
+3. subdirectories support is implemented through the special "dir" contentType